Inbibo/adonisfx_docs/docs/documentation/maya/ui_overview.md

 #### Locators + Sensors

 Option boxes are available at the AdonisFX Menu for [Locators](locators.md) and [Sensors](sensors.md) creation.
-Openning a small auxiliar window that will allow us to provide custom name for the node.
+Openning a small auxiliar window with the possibility to provide a custom name for the node.

 <figure markdown>
   ![Locator Sensor Creator UI](images/adn_position_locator_sensor_locator_creator.png){width=50%}